Si3 (film): Release

-Singam 3 went through several changes of release date, before being released on 9 February 2017 coinciding with Thaipusam.
-The film was completed in mid-2016 and the team completed post-production work aiming to have a theatrical release in October to coincide either with the Ayudha Puja or Diwali season, but the release was postponed to avoid a box office clash with Suriya's brother, Karthi's film, Kaashmora.
-The film was then scheduled to release on 16 December.
-However, due to a request from the makers of Dhruva, the film release date was pushed even later on 23 December to make most of the Christmas holiday season, but was delayed after the team chose to allow the public of Tamil Nadu more time to recuperate from the aftermath of Cyclone Vardah and the demonetisation problems.
-Prior to the film's revised release date of 26 January, PETA India had remarked that Suriya was trying to garner publicity for Si3 by speaking out against the organisation at the 2017 pro-jallikattu protests.
+Si3 went through several postponments before being released on 9 February 2017.
+The film was initially scheduled to release on 16 December 2016, but at the request of the makers of the Telugu film Dhruva, the release date was pushed to 23 December.
+However, it was delayed indefinitely after the team chose to allow the public of Tamil Nadu more time to recuperate from the aftermath of Cyclone Vardah and problems caused by the 2016 Indian banknote demonetisation.
+Prior to the film's revised release date of 26 January 2017, PETA India alleged that Suriya was trying to garner publicity for Si3 by speaking out against the organisation at the 2017 pro-jallikattu protests.
 Suriya subsequently filed a legal notice against PETA for the defamatory allegations.
 The film was pushed back even further following riots in Chennai at the end of the protests, with the producers finalising a worldwide theatrical release date of 9 February.

-Home media

-The satellite and digital rights of the film were sold to Sun TV and Amazon Prime Video.
+The film had its television premiere on 1 January 2018 via Sun TV.

 Reception

 Critical response

 Thinkal Menon of The Times of India gave 3/5 stars and wrote "Suriya, who carries the entire film on his shoulders, is in full form.
 This time, too, his mission ends leaving a hint that the franchise is here to stay."
 Manoj Kumar.
 R of The New Indian Express gave 3/5 and wrote "Hari maintains a sense of urgency in his films from the beginning to end, but, as a commercial film director, his storytelling methods also suffer from following a set of rules, which include frequent yawn-inducing songs, but he makes up for that formulaic approach with fast-paced narration in the scenes that follows".
-Baradwaj Rangan of The Hindu gave 2/5 and wrote "Loud, fast and without a single memorable moment.
+Baradwaj Rangan, writing for The Hindu, gave 2/5 and wrote "Loud, fast and without a single memorable moment.
 The Singam series is the last place to be complaining about the villain."
-Sify wrote "Si3 is a cocktail of harebrained predictable plot, exhausting action scenes, slapstick comedy and a bunch of characters that are entirely forgettable, while concluding it as "loud and exhausting."
+Sify wrote, "Si3 is a cocktail of harebrained predictable plot, exhausting action scenes, slapstick comedy and a bunch of characters that are entirely forgettable, while concluding it as "loud and exhausting."

 Box office

-Singam 3 collected ₹20 crore in domestic box office on its opening day and ₹50 crore in 5 days of release.
-The film collected ₹62 crore at the worldwide box office in its opening four-day weekend.
-The film collected ₹100 crore worldwide in 6 days.
+Si3 collected ₹20 crore in domestic box office on its opening day and ₹50 crore in 5 days of release.
+It collected ₹62 crore at the worldwide box office in its opening four-day weekend.
+The film achieved the ₹100 crore benchmark worldwide in 6 days.